You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [01:03]

-And that did have this very high platform.
-I feel like in the Therogon's division, I'm not supposed to be in the high bed.
+And then to have this very high platform, I feel like in the Theravon tradition, you're not supposed to be in the high bed.
 And when I was told I was stepping up on here, I just feel like, wow, really?
 A little uncomfortable for me, so sorry.
-Let me adjust to it in so many ways.
+Let me adjust here in so many ways.
 All right.
-I really appreciate being the first one to give a talk here at City Center and money going forward to layout and all.
-In some ways, then, it's about, I would say, right or skillful view. which is the first study for PATH, of course.
-And I think it's kind of a new year soon, too, to kind of start going, oh, what is it that I want this year to be?
+I really appreciate being the first one to give a talk here at City Center in 2024, and with this new layout and all.
+In some ways, then, it's about, I would say, right or skillful view.
+It's the first of April Path, of course.
+And I think it's kind of a New Year's thing, too, to kind of start going, oh, what is it that I want this year to be?
+How do I set my view, wouldn't you say, on how I'm going to do this year?

-How do I set my view, wouldn't you say, on how I was I doing this year?
 Do people still do resolutions and thinking about anyone?
+OK.
 Right.
-All right.
-I am going to be talking from my book, which came out in August, and thank you for the invitation to talk about it.
-Stockholm is here practicing anti-racism with the engaged hateful path.
-So I must start the introduction here.
+All right. going to be talking from my book, which came out in August.
+And thank you for the invitation to talk about it.
+It's called Home is Here, Practicing Anti-Racism with the Engaged Eightfold Path.
+So I'm going to start with the introduction here.
 I will say the book starts, and I'll say here also, with a content warning.
-I will be saying some slurs.
+I will be saying Slurs.
 This is not an invitation to use slurs yourself, even if it's referring to you, just because it tends to be activating for people.
+However, it goes with the folk, and so I will be saying it in this context.

-However, it goes with the book, and so I will be saying it in this context.
-So the introduction, the wholeness of life.
-Location, location, location.
+So the introduction, the wholeness of life, location, location, Where are you from?
+No, no, really.
 Where are you from?
-No, no, really, where are you from?
-Hey chick, go home.
+Hey, chink, go home.
 People like you shouldn't live in this neighborhood.
 I was in your country and saved your people.
-Why can you act like a white girl?
-You're a Twinkie, aren't you?
-If you don't know what a Twinkie is, you want me to explain it?
-Twinkie is a derogatory word for someone who is perceived to be Asian or yellow on the outside and white from the inside.
+Why do you act like a white girl?
+You're a twinkie.
+Aren't you?
+People know what a Twinkie is.
+Ready to end if you want me to explain?
+Okay, a Twinkie is a derogatory word for someone who is perceived to be Asian or yellow on the outside and white on the inside.
 A banana is another derogatory term.
+Buddhism came to America some 49 or 50 years ago.

-Buddhism came to America for some 49 or 50 years after Don't you know this is the women's restroom?
-Fucking lesbian.
-In each moment, we are located by lineage and ancestry, by others, by ourselves, by sight, by perception, by differentiation, by discrimination, by institutions. by policies, by governmental structures, by systems of oppressions, by homophobia, by sexism, by genderphobia, by white supremacy culture, by racism, by erasure, by invisibilization, by exclusion, by inclusion,
+Don't you know this is the women's restroom? fucking lesbian.
+In each moment we are located by lineage and ancestry, by others, by ourselves, by sight, by perception, by differentiation, by discrimination, by institutions, by policies, by governmental structures, by systems of oppressions, by homophobia, by sexism, by gender phobia, by white supremacy culture, by racism, by erasure, by invisibilization, by exclusion, by inclusion, by equity, by love.

 [08:39]

 They felt that I exuded too much confidence and took up too much space compared to a typical Vietnamese female.
-For most of my life, I have had to be hyper-aware of my social locations wherever I am, especially of locations imputed on me by systems of oppression.
-By location, I mean a framing for how an individual is designated a position in specific systems and with it the assumptions and privileges, for lack of them, that come with it.
-This framing of locationality allows for an understanding that my identity always comes with embedded social power, that can change depending on which system is operating in each moment of interaction with another, interpersonally and in structures.
+For most of my life, I have had to be hyper-aware of my social locations wherever I am. especially of locations imputed on me by systems of oppression.
+By location, I mean a framing for how an individual is designated a position in specific systems and with it the assumptions and privileges, for a lack of them, that come with it.
+This framing of locationality allows for an understanding but that identity always comes with embedded social power that can change depending on which system is operating in each moment of interaction with another, interpersonally and in structures.

 [09:42]